 The Board comprises the Chairman, the Chief Executive, the Chair of the Regulatory Standards & Codes Committee, the Chair of the Conduct Committee, the Chair of the Supervision Committee and other non-executive directors.

 Read the FRC Non-Executive Board Member Terms of Appointment (PDF).

 Appointed 3 February 2022

-Sir Jan has served as Chair of various public companies over the last 18 years: BT Group plc (2017 to 2021); Rio Tinto plc (2009 to 2018); SABMiller plc (2014 to 2016); RHM plc (2005 to 2007); and British American Tobacco plc (2004 to 2009).
+Sir Jan had a career in business, including serving over a period of 18 years as Chair of various public companies: BT Group plc (2017 to 2021); Rio Tinto plc (2009 to 2018); SABMiller plc (2014 to 2016); RHM plc (2005 to 2007); and British American Tobacco plc (2004 to 2009).
 These roles have given him extensive experience in leadership and governance of some major public companies.
 He has also had multiple interactions with the institutional investment community and gained meaningful insight into the challenges facing the audit services sector.

 Sir Jan has also served as non-executive director of Marks and Spencer Group plc and Lloyds Banking Group plc.
 From 1988 to 2004 he was CFO of Richemont.